 Batman's Arkham Asylum.
 Whenever shown it is a dark, dank, brick facility run by burly nurses and mad doctors.
 Probably because whoever's funding the place is more concerned with keeping the inmates in than making them sane.
 Not that that works, either.

 Not ALL the villains put there are actually considered insane.
-Arkham is just the only place in the area that is able to hold some of the more super powered villains (such as Mr. Freeze).
-Conversely, the ones that are dubiously sane but manageable in a normal setting (such as Catwoman) get sent to a normal jail.
-Some, such as the Joker, truly are insane (and some of the 'sane' are just as dangerous as the ones who are genuinely mentally ill).
+Arkham is just the only place in the area that is able to hold some of the more super powered villains (such as Mr. Freeze and Killer Croc).
+Conversely, the ones that are dubiously sane but manageable in a normal setting (such as Catwoman and the Penguin) get sent to a normal jail.

 Ironically, the Joker has been stated to find the Asylum relaxing.
 Some depictions show him willingly get captured after a caper so he can get some needed R&R.